AARNet/Digital-Skills-GitBook/collaboration-communication-and-participation/README.md

 ## Chapter overview

-How can we use digital tools to build networks, influence social behaviours, to effectively **share** and **participate** in digital spaces?
+This chapter explores how we can use digital tools to build networks, influence social behaviours, to effectively **share** and **participate** in digital spaces.

+Topics included are:

+- **digital media, tools or platforms** for communicating and working with others, both in our immediate workplace and beyond;
+- skills and understandings of **how to communicate effectively and build networks** online;
+- practising ourselves and helping others to collaborate and **participate in digital spaces across cultural, social and linguistic boundaries**.

-This chapter explores a variety of digital tools designed to enhance communication, collaboration and participation with colleagues both in your workplace and across your extended digital network.
-The scaffolded skills approach for each of these tools enables all who engage an opportunity to learn whether you are a novice or expert.
+The scaffolded skills approach for each of these tools and understandings enables all who engage an opportunity to learn whether you are a novice or expert.